dgonz1024/medisignal/README.md

 - data quality checks exist, but they are still relatively lightweight
 - this is not a medical advice product

-## Current Value Of The Project
+## Future Plans For The Project

-MediSignal already demonstrates:

-- backend service design
-- data ingestion and ETL architecture
-- reproducible raw data preservation
-- relational schema design across pipeline stages
-- analytics-oriented API design
-- interactive drill-down exploration on top of structured clinical trial data

-The next major step for the project is not just more polish.
-It is making the product more clearly useful for real users by improving:
+The next major step for the project is making the product more clearly useful for real users by improving:

 - condition intelligence
 - sponsor benchmarking